Monday, February 16, 2015

 Hardest Spiritual Lesson #3: Learning to Praise and Trust God Anyway

-I think one of the hardest lessons to learn and one of the greatest indicators of humility is whether or not we have learned to praise God, to trust Him, and to cling to Him in the pain and in the hard times.
+I think one of the hardest lessons to learn and one of the greatest indicators of humility is to learn to praise God, to trust Him, and to cling to Him in the painful hard times.

 It is easy to be thankful and to trust Him and to “sing His praises” when things are going our way and when we have more than enough.
 But it is so hard to do this when we are in the “desert times” of our lives and when we feel like life is letting us down, like God is letting us down, and like we have been abandoned by Him.